confluentinc/examples/kubernetes/replicator-aks-cc/docs/index.rst

     make destroy-demo

-If you used the example to create your cluster, you can destroy the GKE cluster with:
+If you used the example to create your cluster, you can destroy the AKS cluster with:

 .. sourcecode:: bash

-    make gke-destroy-cluster
+    make aks-destroy-cluster

 Highlights
 ----------